 Learn everything about Chateau La Confession St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Confession History, Overview

-2001 was the debut vintage for Chateau La Confession in St. Emilion and it’s new, young owner, Bordeaux wine maker, Jean-Philippe Janoueix.
+2001 was the debut vintage for Chateau La Confession for the new, young owner, Jean-Philippe Janoueix.
 It only took a few years until Chateau La Confession started showing what it was capable of.
 2005 was the first vintage expressing the true quality of wine that could be made at Chateau La Confession.

 Some of this has to do with the novel ideas Janoueix began experimenting with.
 This was the first vintage where Janoueix warmed the barrels before placing the wine in them.
 According to Janoueix, this technique allows for a more gentle extraction with no shock to the Bordeaux grapes, which helps to produce a softer, more natural wine.

 Chateau La Confession Vineyards, Terroir, Grapes, Winemaking

-In fact the property is well placed, not too far from Chateau Beau-Sejour Becot.
-The terroir is clay, chalk and siliceous soils.
+In fact, the property is well placed, not too far from Chateau Beau-Sejour Becot.
+The terroir is clay, chalk, and siliceous soils.
 However, it is important to note that they also have old vines.
 Some of their Cabernet Franc vines are more than 70 years of age.
 The vineyard is planted to a vine density of 6,666 vines per hectare.

-Janoueix likes the cigar shaped barrels because they offer a better digestion of the lees by the wine, owing to a wider surface of exchange brought by their shape.
+Janoueix likes the cigar-shaped barrels because they offer better digestion of the lees by the wine, owing to a wider surface of exchange brought by their shape.
 The wine is aged in 100% new, French oak barrels for between 15 and 19 months, depending on the vintage.